What do you want to calculate?

 Including debt service in expenses

 Mortgage payments, interest, and loan costs are not operating expenses.
 Cap rate is calculated before financing.
-Including them produces a "leveraged cap rate" that is not comparable to market cap rates and will mislead your analysis.
+Including them produces a "leveraged cap rate" that is not comparable to market cap rates and can distort the result.

 Using proforma (projected) income instead of actual

 Sellers often present a proforma with optimistic rents and low vacancy.
-Always request and use the trailing 12-month P&L (T-12).
-If it isn't available, that's a red flag.
+Use actual operating history where available, such as the trailing 12-month P&L (T-12).
+If it isn't available, this usually requires closer review.

 Omitting management fees (even if self-managing)

-If you self-manage, you should still budget 8–10% of rents as a management expense.
+In many underwriting cases, it is conservative to include a management fee (typically 8–10% of rents), even if self-managing.
 This represents your time cost and makes the analysis portable — if you ever hire a manager or sell to someone who will, the numbers stay accurate.

 Ignoring capital expenditures (CapEx)